Student Council KU Leuven pleads for maximum usage of lecture recordings where possible.

 The awarding of an honorary doctorate is accompanied by a so-called laudatio.
 This is a speech of praise

 Curious about the other honorary doctorates of ’21 and ’22, or want to know more about the Patron Saint’s Day?
 Check the KU Leuven website.
+Below, you can rewatch the full Convocation ceremony of this year.

 Soon, Vice-Chancellor of Sustainability Gerard Govers will write a new Sustainability Policy Plan together with the Sustainability Council.
 Our Sustainability Officer Liesa Vosch is also involved in this process.
 At the General Assembly on November 12, 2021, the FOs decided to submit the following points of interest from the Student Council for inclusion in the Sustainability Policy Plan: